uxeskimo/Retro-Delights/src/news/evercade-giga-cart.md

 ![Alt text](/img/evercade-giga-cart.png "a title")

-Today Evercade announced a new type of cartridge, the Giga Cart, which has been created to hold bigger and more modern retro games with its larger capacity.
+Today Evercade announced a new cartridge, the Giga Cart, which will hold bigger and more modern retro games with its larger capacity.

-We've got the evercade XP and both Super Pockets which we think are great, the new Giga Cart is the same build and shape as the exsting cartridges so will work with the current evercade devices.
+We've got the Evercade XP and Super Pockets which are great, the new Giga Cart is the same shape as existing cartridges so will work with current devices.

-## Bigger and more modern Retro Games
+## More modern Retro Games

-Evercade have mentioed the new catridge has been released for more modern Retro Games that most we're realeased on CD, which we think is promosing.
+Evercade have said the new cartridge is for larger modern retro games that we're released on consoles, which is promising.

-Whats more the Giga Carts will be priced at £22.49, which seems fair conisdering the extra storage and not much of an increase from the £17.99 of the normal catridges.
+Giga Carts will cost £22.49, which seems fair considering the extra storage and not much of an increase from the £17.99 of the normal cartridges.

 ## Two Giga Carts coming in 2024
-More good news is we will have two Giga Cart relases in 2024, so we we will keep our eyes peeled for what game collection will come with the initial relases.

 ![Alt text](/img/evercade-cartridges.png "a title")

+More good news is we will have two Giga Cart releases in 2024, so will keep our eyes peeled for what game collection will come with the initial releases.

+Evercade are developing their offerings with the Giga Cart a good example of this, what a time to be a retro gamer!

 For more info on Giga Carts, have a look on the [Evercade website](https://evercade.co.uk/introducing-giga-cart/).